Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Cryptocurrencies aren’t just future technology.
 They’re already being used today and doing things that were impossible just a few short years ago.

-Imagine sending THB to the USA, having it automatically converted to US dollars and deposited in the account of your choice.
-Now imagine doing it almost instantly and anonymously, at competitive exchange rates, all while paying just a couple of dollars or less in fees.
+Imagine sending THB to the Europe, having it automatically converted to euros and deposited in the account of your choice.
+Now imagine doing it almost instantly and anonymously, at competitive exchange rates, all while paying just a couple of Thai Baht or less in fees.

 That’s not a hypothetical example.
 That’s something you could do today if you wanted, and it’s just the tip of the iceberg.